![]() |

-The AND operator narrows a search, retrieving only records containing both term.
-AND is used to narrow a topic to a specific aspect.
+The AND operator narrows a search, retrieving only records containing both terms.
+When building a search, use AND in-between your search concepts/topics.
 Example: anorexia AND "college students" |

 ![]() |